input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/gateway/concrete.md

 }
 ```

-Check most recent update on cardano update table <br />
+Check most recent update on cardano update table
-If it falls within the threshold boundary, node should update db with latest data <br />
+If it falls within the threshold boundary, node should update db with latest data
 ```rust
 fn database_ready_to_update(db: DBHandler) -> bool {
     // lock db